divaprotocol/oracles/docs/Tellor.md

 # Governance functions

+The execution of the following functions is reserved to the contract owner only.

 ## updateExcessFeeRecipient

 Function to update the excess fee recipient address.
 Activation is restricted to the contract owner and subject to a 3-day delay.
 On success, emits a [`ExcessFeeRecipientUpdated`](#excessfeerecipientupdated) event including the new excess fee recipient address as well as its activation time.
 A pending update can be revoked by the contract owner using the [`revokePendingExcessFeeRecipientUpdate`](#revokependingexcessfeerecipientupdate).
 The previous excess fee recipient address as well as the current one can be obtained via the [`getExcessFeeRecipientInfo`](#getexcessfeerecipientinfo) function.